pfraces-graveyard/dal/README.md

 please, [create an issue](https://github.com/pfraces/dal/issues) ;)

-But if it works you'll get something like this
+But if it works you'll end with something like this

 ![it works!](https://github.com/pfraces/dal/raw/master/itworks.png)